traitecoevo/data_versioning/README.md

 This repository contains code needed to reproduce the article:

-Falster DS, FitzJOhn RG, Pennell MW, Cornwell W (2019) **Datastorr: a workflow and package for delivering successive versions of 'evolving data' directly into R**. *GigagScience* 8: 1–8. doi: [10.1093/gigascience/giz035]( https://doi.org/10.1093/gigascience/giz035)
+Falster DS, FitzJohn RG, Pennell MW, Cornwell W (2019) **Datastorr: a workflow and package for delivering successive versions of 'evolving data' directly into R**. *GigaScience* 8: 1–8. doi: [10.1093/gigascience/giz035]( https://doi.org/10.1093/gigascience/giz035)

 and the preprint: